greenboxal/doggohub/doc/ci/examples/php.md

 each with its own config.
 This is specially usefull when testing PHP projects with the Shell executor.

-You will have to install it on your build machine under the `gitlab-runner` user following [the upstream installation guide][phpenv-installation].
+You will have to install it on your build machine under the `doggohub-runner` user following [the upstream installation guide][phpenv-installation].

 Using phpenv also allows to easily configure the PHP environment with: